 Usually, a mail-order pharmacy order will be delivered to you in no more than 10 days.
-If your order is delayed, please call Member Services.
+If your order is delayed, please call Birdi Rx.TM at (855) 873-8739.

 New prescriptions the pharmacy receives directly from your doctor's office.